aeirola/aalto-logo/README.md

 PDF
 ---

-PDF support is not yet implemented, but possible using PDF Actions or JavaScript in the file.
-Sadly, these Actions are not supported by all PDF viewers.
+PDF support is not yet implemented.
+The PDF specification does not directly support a source of randomness.
+There are some possibilities for this:
+ * Embedding JavaScript in an page load action.
+But this is, for security reasons, not supported by many viewers.
+ * Using a custom font that produces random character.
+This would work using PostScript fonts, but would not enable color.